 The device is programmed in a manner similar to an EPROM (ultra-violet light erasable read-only memory) using the Intel Hex format.
 Programming support is available from a number of programmer manufacturers.
 The UIM connections and Function Block AND-array connections are made directly by non-volatile EPROM cells.
 Other control bits are read out of the EPROM array and stored into latches just after power-up.
-This method, common among EPLD devices, requires either a very fast
+This method, common among EPLD devices, requires application of a master-reset signal delayed at least until V{CC} has reached the required operating voltage.
+This can be achieved using a simple capacitor and pull-up resistor on the MR pin (the RC product should be larger than twice the V{CC} rise time).
+The power-up or reset signal initiates a self-timed configuration period lasting about 350 μs (t{RESET}), during which all device outputs remain disabled and programmed preload state values are loaded into the Macrocell registers.

-Typical Power Requirements for XC7236 Configured as Eight 4-bit Counters ( $V{CC}$ = +5.0 V, $V{IN}$ = 0 or 5 V, all outputs open)
+Figure 4.
+Typical I{CC} vs Frequency for XC7236A Configured as Eight 4-bit Counters (V{CC} = +5.0 V, V{IN} = 0 or 5 V, all outputs open)